About the Journal

 27 Oct.
 2023: Coinciding with the 50th anniversary of The Exorcist (and just in time for Halloween), vol. 9, issue 1, a special issue on the film, guest edited by Edmund P. Cueva and Nadia Scippacercola, is now available.

 24 Sep.
 2023: This spring, we will be organizers of a single-day conference at Marist College, Poughkeepsie, NY, on Friday, March 22, 2024.

 The online, open-access reviews section of Supernatural Studies is live and accepting submissions.

 Read Paolo Javier and Thomas Fink's "Exchange with Leah Richards and John Ziegler on Their Editorial Stewardship of Supernatural Studies" on Dichtung Yammer (1 Dec.
 2019).

 Read one participant's reflection on presenting at the inaugural 2018 Supernatural Studies Conference.

 Other News and Resources

-Medieval Institute Publications seeks proposals for its new book series "Monsters, Prodigies, and Demons: Medieval and Early Modern Constructions of Alterity."
+The book series "Monsters and Marvels: Alterity in the Medieval and Early Modern Worlds" (formerly Medieval Institute Publications' "Monsters, Prodigies, and Demons: Medieval and Early Modern Constructions of Alterity") at Amsterdam University Press seeks proposals.
 See this flyer for details and contact information.